 I didn’t notice the poverty that much because everyone around me was living the same kind of life.
 And a lot of people were even living way below that.
 It felt ok.
 It felt normal.

 It was only in high school when I started noticing that we were living a different kind of life.
 I had classmates and friends whose monthly allowance was bigger than what my mom used to make.
 They can afford to buy this and that and go to various places.
-Luckily, they were also generous and I got treated to eat to various places that I could not otherwise afford to go to.
+Luckily, they were also generous and I got treated to eat at various places that I could not otherwise afford to go to.

 I then realized that I want that kind of life.
 A life that has more options.
 A life of abundance.
 A life wherein I don’t have to plead to the store owner in our neighborhood just to be able to buy (on loan) canned goods for lunch.